 By choosing to go back to school for psychology, you’re choosing to open the door to an exciting future.
 Here are some of the careers you may choose to pursue with your bachelor’s in psychology:

 - Human Resources Specialist.
-You’re the people person—the one responsible for recruiting, interviewing, and hiring workers for companies and organizations.
+You’re the people person — the one responsible for recruiting, interviewing, and hiring workers for companies and organizations.
 You may work as a recruiter for an external agency or within a company’s own HR department.
-Demand for human resources specialists is growing at an average pace, with a projected 7 percent increase in jobs between 2016 and 2026.
-Median salary: $59,180/year
+Demand for human resources specialists is growing, with a projected 7% increase in jobs between 2019 and 2029, according to the BLS.
+The median 2020 salary was $63,490.

 - Market Research Analyst.
 Looking to combine your research skills with your interest in psychology?
 As a market research analyst, you’ll study why people want the products they want, when they’re likely to buy them, and how much they’ll want to spend.
-This industry is projected to grow 23 percent between 2016 and 2026.
-Median salary: $62,560/year
+Jobs in this industry are projected to grow 18% between 2019 and 2029, according to the BLS.
+The median salary in 2020 was $65,810.

 - Marketing Manager.
 As an advertising, promotions, or marketing manager, you’ll work with a team to generate interest in the products or services provided by your company.
 You may work independently, for an agency, or in-house at a corporate office.
-Demand for marketing managers is projected to grow 10 percent between 2016 and 2026.
-Median salary: $127,560/year
+Demand for marketing managers is projected to grow 6% between 2019 and 2029, according to the BLS.
+The median 2020 salary was $141,490.

 If you’re considering going back to school for an advanced degree in psychology or a related field, such as social work, you may be looking to work in one of these professions:

 - Counseling psychologist.
-Apply your psychology knowledge in a counseling setting, helping individuals and families face and solve complex emotional problems, improve interpersonal communication, and develop healthy coping strategies.
-While a master’s degree is sometimes sufficient for psychologists, you may choose to pursue a doctoral degree.
+Apply your knowledge of psychology in a counseling setting, helping individuals and families face and solve complex emotional problems, improve interpersonal communication, and develop healthy coping strategies.

-Clinical psychologist.
-You’ll focus your work in a clinical setting, working primarily with people who have serious mental illnesses.
-You’ll study the causes, preventions, and treatments of psychological illnesses and dysfunction, and work to help people contending with these challenges.
+- Clinical psychologist.
+You’ll focus your work in a clinical setting, working with people who have mental, behavioral, and emotional disorders.
+You’ll study the causes, prevention strategies, and treatments of psychological illnesses and dysfunction, and work to help people contending with these challenges.

 Scholarships and Grants for Students Going Back to College for Psychology

-Psychology students at all levels of their education can apply for scholarships and grants that may help them pursue their goals of earning a degree.
-Below are some of the scholarship options possibly available to you if you’re thinking about going back to school for psychology.
+Going back to school for psychology can sometimes be a financial challenge.
+Fortunately, psychology students at all levels of their education can apply for scholarships and grants.
+Below are some of the scholarship options that may be available to you if you’re thinking about going back to school for psychology.

-Follow Your Curiosity by Returning to School for Psychology
+Follow Your Curiosity by Going to School for Psychology

-It’s time to take your curiosity about the human mind to the next level.
-Earning a degree in psychology is a challenging, exciting, and rewarding way to kick-start or advance your career—no matter what level of education you plan to pursue.
+It’s time to take your curiosity about human behavior and the human mind to the next level.
+Going to school for psychology is a challenging, exciting, and rewarding way to kick-start or advance your career — no matter what level of education you plan to pursue.